-Claiming the Earned Income Credit (EIC) despite not meeting the qualifications for the tax credit can likely trigger an audit for Fort Lauderdale or Naples residents.
+Claiming the Earned Income Credit (EIC) despite not meeting the qualifications for the tax credit can likely trigger an audit for Fort Lauderdale residents.
 Designed to counteract the burden of paying Social Security taxes for low-to-moderate income taxpayers, the EIC is available to people who meet certain requirements regarding their income, marital status, and number of children they have.
 People may sometimes claim the EIC without realizing they are no longer eligible if their investment income exceeds a certain amount or if the guidelines have changed from the previous tax year.

 Do not say anything that might incriminate you.
 Speak with an attorney first.

 Abusing tax shelters

 Some wealth planners and accountants tempt their clients with tax shelters that may be deceptive.
 Examples include insurance policies that offer unnecessary or duplicate coverage or policies that apply to implausible events.
 Taxpayers who become involved in tax shelter scams often owe large sums in back taxes and fines and may even be convicted and sentenced to up to five years in prison.
 Individuals who discover they or their company has become involved in a tax shelter scam should immediately contact a Fort Lauderdale tax evasion defense attorney.

 Failure to report income